Franz Theard; An Abortion Provider Playing Both Sides

 the division of something conceptually into two opposed or contrasted aspects, or the state of being so divided.

 Patients trust Dr. Theard to have the best interest of their baby at heart.
 They trust him to keep their babies alive and growing.
 Dr. Theard aids new life in its delivery and knows exactly how that life came to be over the previous 40 weeks.
-He has been acknowledged by women as being a good doctor who truly helped them through their pregnancy and postpartum journeys.
+Women have acknowledged him as a good doctor who truly helped them through their pregnancy and postpartum journeys.

-Even the websites for Dr. Theards facilities display a strategic message in presentation.
+Even the websites for Dr. Theard's facilities display a strategic message in the presentation.
 The prenatal care facility presents itself as supportive and joyful.
-His abortion facility shows no such sign of supportive kindness...just a woman sad and all alone.
+His abortion facility shows no such sign of supportive kindness; just a woman sad and all alone.

 The abortion facility he runs in New Mexico is known to be a place of chaos and conflict.

-One such conflict recently became public when the facility’s security guard filmed himself harassing sidewalk advocates before he followed a single young lady from the facility to her own job to leave a note on her windshield.
+One such conflict recently became public when the facility’s security guard filmed himself harassing sidewalk advocates before following a single young lady from the facility to her job to leave a note on her windshield.
 Women, both patients and sidewalk advocates, have stated that the facility is simply not a safe place for women to be.

 So he does.

 Women seeking prenatal care should second guess their choice to trust Theard to see their baby as a life worth caring for.
-Women seeking abortion should second guess their choice to trust a man who provides their services separately from other women’s.
-Segregating them to protect his profits and reputation.
-Clearly even he sees abortion as a grime service or he’d promote it as beautifully and publicly as he promotes his prenatal care services.
+Women seeking an abortion should second guess their choice to trust a man who provides their services separately from other women’s services—segregating them to protect his profits and reputation.
+Clearly, even he sees abortion as a grime service, or he’d promote it as beautifully and publicly as he promotes his prenatal care services.